mpostol/TP/AdaptiveProgramming/README.md

 Knowledge of the following topics is required to understand the content:

-* Object-oriented programming.
+* Object-oriented programming
-* Software Development Technologies.
+* Software Development Technologies
-* Component Programming.
+* Component Programming

 ## Repository Content